carlospuenteg/MS-Python-Wrapper/README.md

 To do it, do the following steps:
 1. Download this project
 2. Paste your code in the code.txt file
-3. Execute the python script (move to this folder on the terminal of your computer and write "python3 main.py")
+3. Execute the python script (move to this folder on the terminal of your computer and type "python3 main.py")